cfelton/alt.hdl/README.md

 ===========================================
 This repository includes the examples used in the [EELive 2014 Hardware Design and the Grunge Era](http://my.presentations.techweb.com/events/eelive/san-jose/2014/esc) presentation.
-In each example directory is a directory for each alt.hdl:
+In each example directory, is a sub-directory for each alt.hdl:
 [bsv (bluespec)](http://www.bluespec.com/high-level-synthesis-tools.html),
 [chisel](https://chisel.eecs.berkeley.edu/),